azuchi/frostrb/README.md

 end

 # Round 2:
-# Each participant generate share for other participants and send it.
+# Each participant generates a share for other participants and send it.
 received_shares = {}
 1.upto(max_signer) do |i|
   secret_package = secret_packages[i] # own secret